First Move Wins

 “God be with these fucking roads,” Ekster sighed.

-Prisma put her purse in front of her body while her cheeks grew red.
+Prisma crossed her arms in front of her body while her cheeks grew red.

 “So, let's find my bag, shall we?”
 Mina suggested, hands on her hips.